Methods of Circuit Protection

 Overvoltage, overcurrent, and heat are the three most likely events that can destroy our expensive silicon-based components or reduce our product’s life expectancy.
 The effects are often quite instant, but our product might survive several months of chronic overstress before giving up the ghost in some cases.
 Without adequate protection, our circuit can be vulnerable to damage, so what should we do?
 Or do we need to do anything?

-For instance, if the added cost of protection is too high, we may choose to live with the consequences.
+For instance, if the added cost of circuit protection is too high, we may choose to live with the consequences.
 Either way, as a designer, we should take some action and document our decisions in the form of a technical record so that in the future, our choices can be seen and justified.
 Ideally, we start by listing the threats, those things that might be expected to happen.
 Here, it’s worthwhile being as thorough as possible, from considering poor handling practices by the customer (including ESD effects) to the effects of indirect lightning surges producing potentials measured in kilovolts at our PCB.
 All credible threats need to be covered if the complete picture is to be considered.

 - MIL-STD-883 ESD (electrostatic discharge) event